We look forward to welcoming you to the Defence College for Military Capability Integration.

 Please bring photo ID.

-Please arrive in good time and ensure that you have contact details for your visit sponsor upon arrival.
+Please arrive in good time and ensure you have contact details for your visit sponsor upon arrival.

 Internet Access